Xilinx/Vitis_Libraries/L2/tests/PopMCMC/README.md

 ## Population Markov Chain Mote Carlo (MCMC) Demonstration
 This is a demonstration of the Population based MCMC built using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U200.
+It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 The demonstration run the kernel to generate configurable number of Samples.
 Samples are saved to a csv file for further analysis.